In Student Programs, we strive to ensure equity and opportunity for all students.

-Our office (Student Programs) — Student Programs is student life-focused and is well connected to campus resources.
+Our office (Student Programs).
+We are student life-focused and are well connected to campus resources.
 We can help you gain access to different sources of assistance on an emergency basis.

 The Counseling Center.
 The Counseling Center @ BC assists in such areas as emotional needs, grief, academic counseling, thoughts of self-harm, and stress/relationship issues.

 Student Programs also maintains the Bulldog Food Pantry, which serves all students, faculty and staff on campus.
 The pantry is located outside of the Student Programs office in Room C212.

 Do you have more questions or need to discuss an issue not mentioned above?